Why should I partner with GRIT?

-Many struggle to express their emotions, and traditional therapy often fails to engage them in meaningful healing.
+Many adults and children struggle to express their emotions, and traditional therapy often fails to engage them in meaningful healing.

 But there is hope.